-I am a Research Fellow working at the Australian Astronomical Observatory in Sydney, Australia.
+I am an Australian Research Council DECRA Fellow at the Australian Astronomical Observatory in Sydney, Australia.
 I work in "Galactic archaeology" - unwinding the present-day orbits and chemical compositions of stars in the Milky Way to study the processes at work early in Galactic history.

-As a postdoctoral researcher at the University of Heidelberg, which is a partner in the Sloan Digital Sky Survey, I searched through the SEGUE database of moderate-resolution spectra for stars with globular cluster-like abundance patterns in the extended stellar halo of the Galaxy, in order to understand how much of the halo is made up of dissolved star clusters.
+From 2008 to 2011 I was a postdoctoral researcher at the Astronomisches Rechen-Institut at the University of Heidelberg.
+My research there focused on searching through the SEGUE database of moderate-resolution spectra for stars with globular cluster-like abundance patterns in the extended stellar halo of the Galaxy, in order to understand how much of the halo is made up of dissolved star clusters.
 I am currently expanding on that work, using high-resolution spectroscopy from the Hobby-Eberly Telescope and Keck Observatory to get a clearer picture of the elemental abundances in these rare immigrant stars.